savemysmartphone/usagi/README.md

   end

   match do |api_value|
-    # your matching code here
+    # your matching code here returning true or false
   end
 end